 Each judge, retired judge eligible for assignment to active duty, magistrate, and judicial candidate is required to file an annual financial disclosure statement with the Ohio Board of Professional Conduct.
 See R.C.
 102.02 and Jud.
 Cond.
 R. 3.15.
-Your statement includes activity in calendar year 2019.
-For most Judicial Branch filers, the statement must be filed on or before May 15, 2020.
-If you are a candidate for judicial office in 2020, your filing deadline may be earlier than May 15.
+Your statement includes activity in calendar year 2020.
+For most Judicial Branch filers, the statement must be filed on or before May 17, 2021.
+If you are a candidate for election or reelection to judicial office in 2021, your filing deadline may be earlier than May 17.
 Please see the FDS Instructions for your filing deadline.

 There is no filing fee for a judge, retired judge, magistrate, or judicial candidate who files a financial disclosure statement with the Board of Professional Conduct.
 The costs of administering the financial disclosure filing requirements are paid from attorney registration fees assessed and collected by the Supreme Court.

 Electronic Filing of Financial Disclosure Statement